huterguier/lox/docs/quick_start.md

 # Quick Start

-## What is Lox?

-Logging in JAX is notoriously tedious and cumbersome.
+Logging in JAX can be incredibly tedious and cumbersome.
-JAX is purposefully designed to be a functional programming framework.
-As a consequence one is left with 2 main options for logging in Jax.
+JAX is purposefully designed to be fully functional, and as a consequence one is left with 2 main options for logging in Jax.

 <style>
     ol > li::marker {